 Your Vet knows best about Equine Ulcers

 All treatments, especially drug-based ones, have risks of potential side-effects and other unexpected happenings.
-You should definitely coordinate with your vet to make sure your horse’s health and treatment is properly being cared for and if any unexpected things come up, your vet will already be in the loop.
+You should definitely coordinate with your vet to make sure your horse’s health and treatment is properly being cared for.
+And if any unexpected things come up, your vet will already be in the loop.
 Equine ulcer medications such as omeprazole typically work by changing the environment of your horse’s digestive tract to help with healing any lesions.
-Omeprazole is the most commonly dosed ulcer treatment and is available without a veterinarian’s prescription, saving your pocket book.
+Omeprazole is the most commonly dosed ulcer treatment.
+This is available without a veterinarian’s prescription, saving your pocket book.

 Types of treatment for Equine Ulcers

 What becomes complicated is when you’re dosing with omeprazole for your horse’s gastric ulcer and sucralfate for your horse’s hindgut ulcer.
-Omeprazole can interfere with other medications, so it’s best to treat your horse with iSucralfate an hour or two prior to your horse’s main feed, and then dose with Omeprazole an hour afterwards.
+Omeprazole can interfere with other medications.
+It is best to treat your horse with iSucralfate an hour or two prior to your horse’s main feed, and then dose with Omeprazole an hour afterwards.
 When in doubt, talk to your vet!